 4th graders at Our Lady of the Lake focus on the environment by studying and monitoring a local watershed, learn about native and invasive species studies, the Salmon in the Schools project, and stormwater awareness activities.
-Throughout the year, students monitor the health of Maple Creek and are part of the Thornton Creek Watershed.
+Throughout the year, students monitor the health of Maple Creek and are part of the Thornton Creek Watershed Citizen Science Project.
 As our school gardeners, we plan and maintain our school garden, as well as nurture 200 western hemlock and Douglas fir saplings for salmon habitat restoration.
 Our diverse learners are supported by the strong and research-based Slingerland method for reading and The Wit and Wisdom curriculum for writing.
-4th graders study units in Religion, Social Studies and Science integrated with Language Arts and Reading.
-A highlight of the year is the 4th and 5th grade overnight camp on Vashon Island at Camp Sealth.
-Students become proficient communicators through learning the writing process, craft and use of voice.
-We nurture a relationship with students in our parish sister school, Reverendo Miguel Ángel Vásquez School in Los Rodeitos, Nicaragua (see Los Rodeitos).
+4th graders study units in Religion, Social Studies and Science integrated with Language Arts and reading.
+Students become proficient communicators through learning the writing process, craft, and use of voice.
+A highlight of the year is the 4th and 5th grade overnight camp on Vashon Island at Camp Sealth (May 4-6, 2022).
+Finally, they continue to foster a relationship with students in our parish sister school, Reverendo Miguel Ángel Vásquez School in Los Rodeitos, Nicaragua.

 Ms. Margaret Portelance

 I have been a teacher for over 25 years and have taught a range of subjects and age levels.
 I was a middle school science teacher and K-8 science mentor teacher.
-I am now in my fourth year of teaching fourth grade.
+I am now in my fifth year of teaching fourth grade.
 I was raised on Vancouver Island, Canada and completed my BA and teacher certification at the University of Washington.
-Now, I am working on my Master’s in Teaching with a focus on Conservation Biology partnering with the Woodland Park Zoo.
+Now, I am working on my Master’s in Teaching in the Biological Sciences at Miami University of Ohio and partnering with the Woodland Park Zoo.
 Recently, I traveled to Brazil and worked with a local conservation group in Paraguay.
 I also have lived in France, Turkey and now reside here in Seattle with my family.